 The common names for this group of snakes from the family: Viperidae are Copperhead snakes, chunk head snakes, death adder snakes, (dry-land) moccasin snakes, highland moccasin, narrow-banded copperhead, northern copperhead, pilot snake, poplar leaf snakes, red oak snakes, red snakes, southeastern copperhead, white oak snakes, American copperhead, southern copperhead and cantil cobrizo (Spanish).

 Copperhead Snake Characteristics

 Northern copperhead, copperhead, highland moccasin, chunk head, death adder and (dry-land) moccasin have bands that tend to narrow dorsally, giving them an hourglass shape, whereas the others generally have bands of uniform width.
-Newborn Copperheads are coloured and patterned like adults, except the last inch of their tail which is a bright, yellow colour.
+Newborn Copperheads are colored and patterned like adults, except the last inch of their tail which is a bright, yellow color.

 Copperhead Snake Habitat

 Copperhead snakes can be found in most all habitats, although they often prefer to be near streams and other waterways.
 Copperhead snakes prefer habitats with lots of vines, vegetation and debris.
 Their coloration and patterning is very effective for camouflage in dead leaves on the forest floor.
 Copperhead snakes may be found on hilltops or lowlands.
 It is not unusual for Copperhead snakes to be found in forested or undeveloped areas within and near suburban developments.